-Before we discuss all the potential scenarios, we must first clear up a couple of definitions which heavily impact the VAT treatment of different transactions.
+However, before we discuss all the potential scenarios, we must first clear up a couple of definitions that heavily impact the VAT treatment of different transactions.

 Consumer or Business?

-A very important distinction for VAT is whether someone is a consumer or whether they are business.
-Generally speaking, if a person or company is VAT registered it is a business for VAT purposes.
+A fundamental distinction for VAT is whether someone is a consumer or whether they are a business.
+Generally speaking, if a person or company is VAT registered, it is a business for VAT purposes.
 If not, they are a consumer.
 This does mean that a business will count as a consumer if it is not VAT registered.

 Goods, Services and the Transaction’s Place of Supply